On the city as we (don’t) know it, TEMA, documentary photography, and “abatanados” disguised as double espressos

 In a way, it’s connected.

-In its current version, TEMA is a magazine on documentary photography, but in a very broad way.
+TEMA is a magazine on documentary photography in its current version but in a very broad way.
 It’s partly a publication that focuses on introducing the work of amateur documentary photographers.
 And I mean documentary in general terms, but I’ll get there in a second.
-The rest of the magazine focuses on a wider number of pieces, be it interviews or written essays or others, that are linked to the documentary genre but not necessarily linked to the overarching topic of that issue.
+The rest of the magazine focuses on a wider number of pieces, be it interviews or written essays, or others linked to the documentary genre but not necessarily related to that issue’s overarching topic.

-TEMA started as an initiative by Movimento de Expressão Fotográfica (MEF) to showcase the work of students on the documentary photography course.
+TEMA started as an initiative by Movimento de Expressão Fotográfica (MEF) to showcase students’ work on the documentary photography course.
 MEF is a not-for-profit association that promotes the development of photography skills and bases its activity on three major cornerstones.

 The strongest and probably least visible cornerstone, so far, is the social projects of integration through art using photography.